 Parents/carer's or the young person themselves will need to apply for travel assistance.
-Each young person will have an annual re-assessment to determine whether continued support is required.
+Assessment for continued support will be re-assessed each year.
 Where appropriate, the young person may be directed to the Independent Travel Training programme to support the development of independence skills.

 There is an exception to this.
-For those young people remaining at a special school for sixth form, where they have previously received free travel assistance, they will continue to receive the travel support until the young person leaves the school.
+For those young people remaining at a special school for sixth form, where they have previously received free travel assistance, this will continue to receive the travel support until the young person leaves the school.